ViewComponent/rspec-viewcomponent/README.md

 It's suggested that you follow the patterns laid out in `spec/viewcomponent/rspec/context_spec.rb` when testing your component.
-Generally, you'll only need to test the rendered component unless you're reliant on methods you call upon it. `ViewComponent::RSpec::Context` makes this available as the `subject` of any tests by default, allowing you to write one-line tests with matchers like `have_css` and `be_empty`:
+Generally, you'll only need to test the rendered component unless you're reliant on methods you call upon it. `RSpec::ViewComponent::Context` makes this available as the `subject` of any tests by default, allowing you to write one-line tests with matchers like `have_css` and `be_empty`: